SDGophers/2017-07-Challenge/README.md

 ## Sample Data

+Sample data is from last.fm in the form of artist play counts by user.
+The data is in tab separated format (tsv).

-The data file is included in the `data` directory.
+The data is included in the `data` directory.
 It has been broken down into some smaller files for development and testing.
 If you want to use a larger data file, download and uncompress the orignal `lastfm-dataset-360K.tar.gz` to access the full data set (see below).

 To pull out <n> number of records, for example 1,000,000, from within the `data` directory (where it is assumed the tar.gz file resides and has been uncompressed):